-People from Madison, Wisconsin, were fortunate to travel to Camaguey as members of the Madison-Camaguey Sister City Association since 1994 at a time when people-to-people travel to Cuba was licensed by our government.
+The Wisconsin Medical Project was started in 2004 as an offshoot of the Madison-Camagüey Sister City Association.
+Since 1994, people from Madison, Wisconsin, were fortunate to travel to Camagüey as members of the Madison-Camagüey Sister City Association at a time when people-to-people travel to Cuba was licensed by our government.
 In 2002, licenses for this type of travel were curtailed.

-Fortunately the possibility of continued assistance to the Cubans could be addressed by incorporation of the Wisconsin Medical Project as a humanitarian group, which has been able to obtain a US Department of Commerce export license and a US Department of Treasury travel license to continue this effort.
+Fortunately the possibility of continued assistance to the Cubans could be addressed by the incorporation of the Wisconsin Medical Project as a humanitarian group, which has been able to obtain a US Department of Commerce export license and a US Department of Treasury travel license to continue this effort.

-Here in Madison the scope of our activity has grown to involve rental of a warehouse where donations are accepted, packaged, refurbished if needed, and prepared to be shipped to recipient locations.
+Here in Madison the scope of our activity has grown to include rental of a warehouse where donations are accepted, packaged, refurbished if needed, and prepared to be shipped to recipient locations.
 A small, dedicated, unpaid staff does this work.